entercloudsuite/automium-docs/content/guides/grafana-dashboard.md

 Grafana makes it easy to construct queries with a **Query Editor** specific for the **Data Source** (i.e Prometheus) you need to use.

-Start adding a new data source for Prometheus follow the Grafana [documentation](http://docs.grafana.org/features/datasources/prometheus/).
+Start adding a new data source for Prometheus following the Grafana [documentation](http://docs.grafana.org/features/datasources/prometheus/).
 Use the URL: `http://prometheus.service.automium.consul:9090` and Save the configuration.

 Grafana will visualize queries in real time in one or more **Panels**.
 Dashboards are composed of individual panels arranged on a grid.